ozyns/oszyn.github.io/_posts/2026-04-22-evil-twin-attack.md

 title: "Evil Twin Attack with Fluxion"
 date: 2026-05-01 00:00:00 +0000
 categories: [Cybersecurity, Penetration Testing]
-tags: [wifi, fluxion, evil-twin, kali-linux, wpa]
+tags: [wifi, fluxion, evil-twin, kali-linux]
 ---

 > ⚠️ **Disclaimer:** This writeup is strictly for educational purposes.
 Performing this attack without **explicit written permission** from the network owner is illegal.
 Always test in a controlled lab environment.